 Well, duh.
 Content, content, content.
 And compelling content will drive you.
 This is uber important in blogging as creating useful and shareable content is what will up your traffic numbers and overall clout as a blogger.
 Don’t worry, it will get better as you go along!
 Oh also, you’ve got to be passionate about this stuff or it will show in your writing.
 Do what you love, love what you do.
 (I actually really hate that quote, but it seemed fitting here.)

-Duh, again.
-To get that content, you’ll need to travel!
-You’ll need to gain a credible position in the industry to talk about something that people are interested in.
+To get that content, you’ll need to travel…or need to do whatever it is that you’re actually writing about.
+Beauty, fashion, food, DIY, lifestyle, etc. You’ll need to gain a credible position in the industry to talk about something that people are interested in.
 Nothing does this more than getting out and exploring the world, creating partnerships with big players in the industry as you go.
 Note: When you travel, you can’t forget step #7.
 Multitasking is key.